jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 IMAP provides two-way communication between webmail and email client.
 The operations at client will be fed back to the server.
 The operations implemented to emails will also be implemented to those on the server.

-This means when you log in mailbox on internet browser, the operations (for example, move the email to “Share” folder) implemented at email client and mobile equipment will be immediately reflected in the mailbox (for example, when you log in next time, this email already has a “Share” tag).
+This means when you log in mailbox on internet browser, the operations (for example, move the email to "Share" folder) implemented at email client and mobile equipment will be immediately reflected in the mailbox (for example, when you log in next time, this email already has a "Share" tag).

 1.13.2 Setting of Outlook Express

-1) Open Outlook Express, click **Tool** menu in the window, select “Account”;
+1) Open Outlook Express, click **Tool** menu in the window, select "Account";

-2) click **Email** tag, click **Add** on the right side, and select “Email” in the pop-out menu;
+2) click **Email** tag, click **Add** on the right side, and select "Email" in the pop-out menu;

-3) Enter your “Display Name” in the pop-out dialog box according to the notification, then click **Next**;
+3) Enter your "Display Name" in the pop-out dialog box according to the notification, then click **Next**;

 4) Enter your email address, click **Next**;